Do some drugs develop resistance more easily?

 Figure 5: Resistance increases slowly with some drugs

-With some other drugs, the first one or two mutations make little difference.
+With other drugs, the first one or two mutations make little difference.

-If you continue taking the same drug, more mutations will develop that eventually stop the drugs working.
-These include most PIs and some nukes.
+If you continue taking the same drug, more mutations develop.
+The drugs work less well with every step.
+PIs and some nukes work this way.

-- The i-Base Guide to HIV drug resistance is a free online course that explains drug resistance, resistance tests and understanding the results in detail.
+- This Guide to HIV drug resistance is a more details resource.
+It explains drug resistance and understanding resistance tests results in more detail.